 Judging is open to the public (competition authors and organizers excluded); becoming a judge simply means creating an account on this website, and proceeding to submit scores for at least five entries during the judging period.

 Donors, who kindly donate prizes to each year’s prize pool.
 At the end of the competition, and starting with the first-place winner, authors take turns choosing a prize from the pool, which the donor will then deliver to the author via whatever medium is appropriate for it.
 (Judges or authors may most certainly act as donors, too.)

 Prizes can be (and have been) anything from cash to books to food to professional services, and more.
 Donors declare their intent by emailing the organizer.

 September 1: The last date that authors can register their intent to enter.

 September 28: The last date that authors can upload their games to the competition site.
-Judges start sharpening their silverware.
+Everyone starts counting down the hours, eager to explore all the new IFfy goodness.

 October 1: The games are released to the public, and the judging period begins.